 The lifetime friendships made with future colleagues and the opportunity to network with medical professionals can give Congress Delegates a competitive edge and greater focus as they begin their journey into a career in medicine.
 Most importantly, after the Congress Delegates will enter the Academy’s free mentoring program, which will provide a path, plan, and resources to help them reach their goals.

 The National Academy of Future Physicians and Medical Scientists created the Congress of Future Medical Leaders in 2014, as an in-person event.
 Since its creation there have been seven in-person Congresses held, creating an Alumni Delegate network of 26,000.

 Following the COVID-19 pandemic, the Academy has developed a LIVE interactive honors program with frequent live video interaction and bonding between Delegates.
 Delegates will converse and complete numerous exercises in small groups and build friendships with future colleagues and collaborators.

 Delegates may attend the Congress of Future Medical Leaders from any location in the world that has a good Internet connection using a laptop, tablet or smartphone.

-During the two-day Congress, Delegates hear Nobel Laureates and National Medal of Science Winners talk about leading medical research; be given advice from Ivy League and top medical school deans on what to expect in medical school; witness stories told by patients who are living medical miracles; be inspired by fellow teen medical science prodigies; and learn about cutting-edge advances and the future in medicine and medical technology.
+During the two-day Congress, Delegates hear Nobel Laureates and recipients of the National Medal of Science talk about leading medical research.
+They are given advice from Ivy League and top medical school deans on what to expect in medical school.
+Delegates witness stories told by patients who are living medical miracles, are inspired by fellow teen medical science prodigies, and learn about cutting-edge advances and the future in medicine and medical technology.